Pharaoh asked, “Who is the Lord?” And we’ve asked whether Moses, and we ourselves, really know Him. Now God makes Himself known again.

 God restates His promise about the Promised Land and tells Moses again that Pharaoh will let them go, even drive them out.
 God sends Moses to tell the Israelites that He will deliver them, redeem them, take them as His people and be their God.
 He promises to bring them to the Promised Land.

-Do they even want this God that has abandoned them and then shown up saying He would help but only made things worse?
+Do they even want this God that has seemingly abandoned them and then showed up saying He would help but only made things worse?

-This is the point where people walk away who had once called themselves Christians.
-Like those who walk away from a marriage because their needs aren’t being met, a person walks away from the faith because their needs aren’t being met and divorces from the source of life.
+This is the point where people who had once called themselves Christians walk away.
+Like those who walk away from a marriage because their needs aren’t being met, a person walks away from the faith because their needs aren’t being met.
+They divorce the source of life.